Sampaguitas/pdb_client/README.md

 ## About:

 The Project Database (PDB) is a project management platform.
-It has been designed to support Piping distribuitors from the Energy Industry in the execution of complex projects such as long term agrements or CAPEX and MRO's.
+It has been designed to support bulk piping distribuitors from the Energy Industry in the execution of complex projects such as long term agrements or CAPEX and MRO's.

-### Scope:
+### Type of Projects:

 Typically, projects having multiple MTO's, a large number of items, multiple inspection locations, multiple deliveries happening over a long period of time, multiple stock locations and frabrication shops.